-Information during the course will be sent to the email list firstname.lastname@example.org.
-Information about the email list can be found on "Studentsidan".
+Information during the course will be sent to the course mailing list.
+The list name, together with further information and sign-up, can be found on "Studentsidan".

 - Statistical Sensor Fusion.
 Fredrik Gustafsson.
 Studentlitteratur, 2012, Second Edition.

 Statistical Sensor Fusion - Laborations.
 Available from homepage.

 ExaminationWritten examination with Matlab.